znsio/specmatic-node/README.md

 ## Test helper library

-`import { startStubServer, startTestServer, loadDynamicStub, installContracts } from 'specmatic';`
+`import { startStubServer, runContractTests, loadDynamicStub, installContracts } from 'specmatic';`

 Specmatic JS library exposes methods which can be used in your JS project to setup the tests, as well as do advanced things like load stubs dynamically.
+These can be used to programmatically run specmatic commands from any javascript testing framework, during setup or test phases.

-`startStubServer(specmaticDir: string, stubDir: string, host: string, port: string)`

-method to start the stub server.
+`startStubServer(specmaticDir: string, stubDir: string, host: string, port: string)` method to start the stub server.

-`startTestServer(specmaticDir: string, host: string, port: string)`
+`runContractTests(specmaticDir: string, host: string, port: string)` <br />
+Alias: `startTestServer` <br />
 method to start test server.

-`loadDynamicStub(stubPath: string)`
+`loadDynamicStub(stubPath: string)` <br />
+Alias: `setExpectations` <br />
 method to load stub dynamically from inside an automated test.

-`installContracts()`
+`installContracts()` <br />
+Alias: `installSpecs` <br />
 method to install specs in local machine.